2:110 Qualifications, Term, and Duties of Board Officers

 - The President is unable to perform the office’s duties.

 A vacancy in the Vice Presidency is filled by a special Board election.

-The Board elects a Secretary for a 2-year term.
-The secretary may be, but is not required to be, a Board member.
+The Board elects a Secretary for a two-year term.
+The Secretary may be, but is not required to be, a Board member.
 The Secretary may receive reasonable compensation as determined by the Board before appointment.
-However, if the secretary is a Board member, the compensation shall not exceed $500 per year, as fixed by the Board at least 180 days before the beginning of the term.
+However, if the Secretary is a Board member, the compensation shall not exceed $500 per year, as fixed by the Board at least 180 days before the beginning of the term.
 The duties of the Secretary are to:

 - Mail meeting notification and agenda to news media who have officially requested copies;